-- Shortsare fine, hot pants not so much (even if you see many Instagrammers which hot pants, this is actually not always appropriate.
+- Shorts are okay, hot pants not so much (even if you see many Instagrammers with hot pants, this is actually not always appropriate).

 Extra tip: If you visit the charming old part of Dubai, Deira, I would make sure to dress a bit more conservative.
 I felt kind of uncomfortable with clothes that were fine in other parts of Dubai.
 So, if you head to this part the recommendations for malls etc. is probably a better choice.